DragonRidersUnite/book/src/05-fireball-clean-up.md

 ## Optimizing Our Game

 It's not very efficient to keep track of and update the position of fireballs that have no chance of ever hitting a target when they've gone off the screen.
-There could be thousands of fireballs, and sure, maybe our game still runs smoothly while we're testing, but there's a high chance that as our game gets more complex, there the sheer amount of data the game needs to process 60 times every second could get overwhelming and slow things down.
+There could be thousands of fireballs, and sure, maybe our game still runs smoothly while we're testing, but there's a high chance that as our game gets more complex, the sheer amount of data the game needs to process 60 times every second could get overwhelming and slow things down.

 When making games, you need to be cognizant of performance.
 There are usually some straightforward fixes that can make a big difference.